 Convex mirrors used inside buildings

 Large offices, stores, and hospitals use a convex mirror to let people see around the corner so that they can avoid running into each other and prevent any collision.

 Convex mirror used in vehicles

-Uses of convex mirror in a magnifying glass
+Uses of the convex mirror in a magnifying glass

 Convex mirrors are widely used for making magnifying glasses.
 In order to make a magnifying glass, two convex mirrors are placed back to back.